IamKay/100DaysOfCode/README.md

 * Day 10
   > Thought and then dropped several ideas for projects.
 I began a codelab on Material 2.0 for the Web (Web always).
 After finishing that, i'll begin working on android for little bit (and Web on the side of course).
 Today i learned that git can manage multiple accounts.
 Setting it up is easy but i worry, one step and all configs and changed.
 Lost one repo in such a case.
 Well, today there was no commit, only offline working.
 Maybe tomorrow there will be.

+* Day 11
+  > Completed the codelab.
+Last one included integration of Material Components into JS frameworks, and i have to say, i missed the vanilla js very much.
+It is much more simple.
+Its not that frameworks aren't better, they are but its a lot of logic in JS just to get the visual right, and being a designer first person, i have to say its not very good.
+I hope i get a chance to use material in one of my projects in the near future.
+There is one little project next, and then i'm thinking of focusing on design for a while.
+Also, not commits today, only offline code.
+90 days to go, still strong.